-The Phase 2 safe re-opening and General Election in Singapore are signs of hope that we are making gradual progress towards Phase 3 and further easing of the current travel restrictions.
+It’s been awhile since the Phase 2 safe re-opening and the General Election in Singapore.
+Recently, more people are allowed to return to workplace and there are further easing of the current travel restrictions.

 If you are looking forward to travel in the new normal, travel insurance is a no-brainer.
 In addition, be fully prepared for the unexpected with understanding of trip cancellation, trip postponement and trip disruption benefits.
 Read on!

 Things to know about trip cancellation

 Planning to take off tomorrow but have to cancel due to certain medical or non-medical events?
 Trip cancellation comes into place in such a situation, reimbursing all or some costs, depending on one’s coverage.